 IFRS 17 Insurance contracts.

 Amendments to IFRS 10 and IAS 28 Sale or contribution of assets between an investor and its associate or joint venture.

-Amendments to IAS 1 Classification of liabilities as current and non-current and disclosure of accounting policies.
-Amendments to IFRS 3 References to the conceptual framework.
-Amendments to IAS 16 Property, plant and equipment - Proceeds before intended used Amendments to IAS 37 Onerous contracts - Cost of fulfilling a contract.
-Annual improvements to IFRS Amendments to IFRS 1 First-time Adoption of Standards 2018-2020 Cycle International Financial Reporting Standards, IFRS 9 Financial Instruments and IFRS 16 Leases.
+Amendments to IAS 1 Classification of liabilities as current and non-current and disclosure of accounting policies and classification of non-current liabilities with covenants.

 Amendments to IAS 8 Amendments to the definition of accounting estimates.

 Amendments to IAS 12 Deferred taxes related to assets and liabilities arising from a single transaction.

+Amendments to IFRS 16 Lease liability in a sale and leaseback.